-Common prostate problems include prostatitis, or inflammation of the prostate gland, which may be acute (sudden and severe), or chronic (long-lasting), with symptoms that seem to come and go.
+A common prostate problem is prostatitis, or inflammation of the prostate gland, which may be acute (sudden and severe), or chronic (long-lasting) with symptoms that seem to come and go.

-Prostate enlargement, or Benign Prostatic Hyperplasia (BPH), is a very common condition, affecting as many as 50 percent of men between age 50 and 60, and up to 90 percent of all men above age 80.
+Prostate enlargement, or benign prostatic hyperplasia (BPH), is another condition that is very common, affecting as many as 50 percent of men between age 50 and 60, and up to 90 percent of all men above age 80.
 Because the prostate gland surrounds the urethra beneath the bladder, an enlargement of the prostate can narrow the urethra and cause irritation or even complete obstruction of the bladder.

 Common symptoms of prostate problems are: